divnix/digga/doc/api-reference-nixos.md

 ## nixos.hosts.\<name\>.tests
-tests to run
+Tests to run for this host.

 *_Type_*:
-list of valid NixOS test or path convertible to its or anything convertible to it
+list of Valid NixOS test or path convertible to its or anything convertible to it

 *_Default_*